 Want to keep flower heads together so they don’t drop to one side of the vase?
 Apply sticky tape in a criss-cross pattern over the top of the vase and then slot the flower heads between the invisible supports.

-Petersham Nurseries, always so inviting in the Christmas season, is offering Festive Wreath Making at its Covent Garden and Richmond locations in late November and early December 2018.
-There are afternoon and evening sessions on select dates from November 28th to December 7th.
+Petersham Nurseries, always so inviting in the Christmas season, offers Festive Wreath Making at its Covent Garden and Richmond locations in late November and early December.
 For more details, check out the ‘What’s On’ section at petershamnurseries.com.

 Personalise a front door wreath by attaching a chalkboard tag.
 You can then customise messages for expected guests.
 Sets of four 11 x 5cm chalkboard tags are available for less than an average bottle of wine.
 They work well with chalk or chalkboard pens and are reusable if the chalk is rubbed off – so each batch of guests can be greeted with a fresh message of good cheer.
 Each tag is made of eco-friendly wood and painted in chalkboard paint.
 They each come with kraft string twine.